openlayers/docs/library/overlays.rst

 ############

 Some data formats do not include styling information, like GeoRSS.
-In order to match the default OpenLayers style to the default marker in OpenLayers, you should create a StyleMap that matches the default OpenLayers style:
+In order to match the default OpenLayers 2 style to the default marker in OpenLayers 2, you should create a StyleMap that matches the default OpenLayers 2 style:

 .. code-block:: javascript